TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

 <tr>
     <td>Premption Enable
     <td>Flag to enable premption
-    <td>Default is false.
-If enabled will add premption buffer to service the feature.
+    <td>Default is false.\n If enabled, it will add premption buffer to service the feature.
 </tr>

 <tr>
     <td>Gigabit Support
     <td>Decides buffer pool allocation based on interface speed selected
-    <td>Default is true.
-Enabling this option will increase buffer requirement as more buffering required at gigabit speed.
+    <td>Default is true.\n Enabling this option will increase buffer requirement as more buffering required at gigabit speed.
 </tr>

 <tr>
     <td>Netif instance
     <td>TI Networking / Enet (ICSSG) / LWIP Interface config
-    <td>No of netifs allocated by the example
-    <td>Only one netif should be set to default when more than one netif is allocated.
+    <td>Number of netifs allocated by the example.\n Only one netif should be set to default when more than one netif is allocated.
 </tr>
 </table>